-Fixing this could be an easy win for the SmartWatch 4 and make it look much cooler than the rest.
+Fixing this could be an easy win for the SmartWatch 4 and make it look much cooler than some rivals.

 iOS-compatible fitness app

-With that in mind, we'd love it if Sony would at least create an iOS app that can automagically transfer fitness data from the SmartWatch 4 onto an iPhone 6S, or iPad Air 2.
+With that in mind, we'd love it if Sony would at least create an iOS app that can automagically transfer fitness data from the SmartWatch 4 onto an iPhone 7, or iPad Pro.
 It's hard to say exactly how Sony would go about recording then converting its fitness data into something that Apple Health can digest, but we're hopeful that it'll figure it out.